jaqb8/30days-coding-challenge/README.md

 #### 25.09.2024

+- enhance add landlord flow: add some indicator on sidebar that query is selected

+#### 26.09.2024

 TODO:

-- enhance add landlord flow
+- add auth

-#### 26.09.2024

--

 #### 27.09.2024